-What impact does a good learning and development program have on employee attraction, engagement, and retention?
+What impact does a good learning and development programme have on employee attraction, engagement, and retention?

 Most organisations will have some form of learning and development strategy in place.
 However, day-long workshops and traditional courses are becoming antiquated, and it is a more contemporary culture of constant learning that employees really value.